prio101/cv_analysis/README.md

 This is a task given by ASTUDIO.

 ## Summary of the Application:
-This application will enable you to upload a CV and it will extract the following information:
+This application will enable you to upload a CV and APP will extract the following information:
 - Personal Information
 - Education History
 - Work Experience